 Rohl gives us another reason for placing the likely location of the Garden of Eden east of Lake Urmia: there is evidence that the Land of Nod was located to the north west of this spot.
 This supports our notion concerning location of the Garden of Eden since the Bible relates that, "Cain went out from the presence of Jehovah.
 And he lived in the land of Nod, east of Eden" (Gen. 4:16).
 Rohl found that a number of towns east of the proposed location of the Garden of Eden are in existence today.
 They are named Noqdi.
 The i at the end of the word denotes dwelling place.8 As Iraqi means one who dwells in Iraq, Noqdi means one who dwells in Noqd.
 Of course this is very close to the sound of the word Nod.
 The province of Ardabil lies east of the Garden of Eden.
 Rohl traveled to the town of Ardabil to visit the maping department.
 He related his discovery:

 To the north of Ardabil were several villages called Noqdi which might plausibly be linked to the biblical Nod.
 Moreover, the whole region to the north of Ardabil turned out to be known as Upper and Lower Noqdi.
-This was an unexpedccted revelation, as the names of these two districts did not appear on any map I had seen.
+This was an unexpected revelation, as the names of these two districts did not appear on any map I had seen.
 9The modern city of Tabriz lies on the Meidan Chai (Adji Chay); the Ahar (not Adji) Chay lies north of the Meidan Chai.
 Rohl wrote, "The modern Iranian name of the 4,000-metre mountain ridge which separates the valley of Tabriz from Ahar is Kusheh Dagh--the 'Mountain of Kush.'"10.

 The Bible says that before God created Adam a flow came out of the ground to water the whole land.
-(Gen. 2:6) It had not rained on the land.
-Many translations call this flow a "mist," but this is an incorrect translation.
+(Gen. 2:5-6) It had not rained on the land.
+Many translations call this flow a "mist," but this is probably an incorrect translation.
 See my book for why we can be sure that "mist" is an improper translation.
 The New American Standard Bible gives "flow" as an alternate rendering.
-(Gen. 2:5)11 Genesis 2:10 tells us that "a river went out of Eden to water the garden."
+Genesis 2:10 tells us that "a river went out of Eden to water the garden."
 So the river must have been fed by this "flow" that came out of the ground "to water the garden."
-The fact is that this mountainous area east and southeast of Lake Urmia contains "hot" springs that flow out water from the earth.
+The fact is that this mountainous area east and southeast of Lake Urmia contains hot springs that flow out water from the earth.
 An example is the Takht-e Suleiman, which is still flowing today.
 Two streams flow down from it and combine to form the Zarrineh Rud, which flows down to Lake Urmia.
 These are also called abzu's since they were thought by people in ancient times to be outcroppings from the underground water called the Abyss.
 Rohl relates that "...there are numerous thermal springs around Tabriz which join the Adji Chay....
 This is what gives the water its brackish taste."
-12
+11

 Since there are so many reasons why we should conclude that the Garden of Eden was located just east of Lake Urmia, it was necessary for me to change my mind on this subject.
 I appreciate Reginald Walker's and David Rohl's contributions to our understanding of the whereabouts of the Garden of Eden.

 This following may be of interest.
 This Genesis passage has been a problem for some people; one website even uses this text to argue that the Bible cannot be trusted.
-The author of this website has a problem with the text because it tells us that this river went out (some translations say "flowed out")of Eden, separated, and became four heads.
+The author of this website has a problem with the text because it tells us that this river went out (some translations say "flowed out") of Eden, separated, and became four heads.
 They say that in this region of the world there has never been a case where a river flowed into four heads, two of which were the Tigris and the Euphrates.
 I would add that such a scenario probably never happened anywhere because heads of rivers are situated in high elevation and mouths of rivers in low elevations.
 I show in another article that what the Bible means in this text is that the river lay in a line which "went out" of Eden, but the direction of the flow of water was opposite to this.
 The river flowed into Lake Urmia, which was in Eden.

 ________________